LeeHyunJong/LeeHyunJong/README.md

 LEE Hyunjong

-- 🔭 I’m currently a PhD student at SNU
+- 🔭 I’m currently a PhD candidate at SNU
 - 🌱 I’m currently learning statistics
 <!--
 - 👯 I’m looking to collaborate on ...